samyin/samyin.github.io/_pages/about.md

 My name is Sam Yin (尹倫).
 Welcome to my website!

-I am currently a PhD student in biostatistics at Emory University.
-My advisor is Dr. Howard Chang.
+I am a PhD student in biostatistics at Rollins School of Public Health, Emory University.
+My dissertation advisor is Dr. Howard Chang.

-Feel free to check out the tabs in top navigation bar or contact me via email.
+Feel free to check out the tabs in top navigation bar.
+If you have any question, you could contact me via email.